Family House CEO Alexandra E. Morgan to Retire at Year’s End

-Now with more than 25 employees and an operating budget of more than $5 million, Family House has been a haven for more than 60,000 families while their child is undergoing treatment for cancer or another life-threatening illness.
+Now with more than 25 employees, Family House has been a haven for more than 60,000 families while their child is undergoing treatment for cancer or another life-threatening illness.
 Throughout, Morgan has maintained a strong commitment to provide the best care possible for patient families, and continuously sparked the development of the board, staff, volunteers, endowment, and annual fundraising.

 During her career, Morgan has received numerous accolades, including commendation from Mayor Gavin Newsom in 2005 and the Spirit of Philanthropy Award from the Golden Gate Chapter of the Association of Fundraising Professionals.
 And, under her guidance, Family House was named “Best Place to Volunteer in San Francisco” by San Francisco Magazine five years in a row.